-In 2019-20, 39% (\$1.2 billion) of total health system expenditure attributed to diabetes was for hospital services.
-This included expenditure on public hospital admitted patients (\$758.0 million), public hospital outpatients (\$374.2 million), private hospital services (\$86.4 million), and public hospital emergency departments (\$20.4 million).
-Medications dispensed through the Pharmaceutical Benefits Scheme (PBS) was the single highest area of spending with just over a quarter of total diabetes expenditure (\$827.7 million) (Figure 1).
+In 2020-21, medications dispensed through the Pharmaceutical Benefits Scheme (PBS) was the single highest area of health system spending for diabetes accounting for 28% of total diabetes expenditure (\$952.7 million).
+The combined spending on hospital services accounted for 36% (1.2 billion).
+This included expenditure on public hospital admitted patients (\$752.2 million), public hospital outpatients (\$376.7 million), private hospital services (\$89.6 million), and public hospital emergency departments (\$18.9 million) (Figure 1).

-Figure 1: Health care expenditure on diabetes, by diabetes type and area of expenditure, 2019-20
+Figure 1: Health care expenditure on diabetes, by area of expenditure, 2020-21

-The chart shows health care expenditure on diabetes by type and area of expenditure in 2019-20.
+The chart shows health care expenditure on diabetes by type and area of expenditure in 2020-21.
 For all diabetes, type 1 and type 2 diabetes medications dispensed through the Pharmaceutical Benefits Scheme was the highest area of expenditure followed by public hospital admitted patients.
-For other diabetes, the highest area of health care expenditure were public hospital outpatients followed by medications dispensed through the pharmaceutical benefits scheme.